Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Introduction

+In an extension, I consider a class of identification strategies that use an instrument $Z$ deterministic in the covariates $W$, as in difference-in-differences (DID) and regression discontinuity (RD) designs.\footnote{Throughout this paper, the term “DID” refers to an identification strategy that exploits DID variation in the instrument using a two-way fixed effects regression, in which the treatment and the instrument can be nonbinary.
+Examples include \citet{acemoglu2000large}, \citet{duflo2001schooling}, \citet{black2005apple}, and a fuzzy DID setup considered in \citet{de2018fuzzy}.
+The term ``RD'' refers to a fuzzy RD design, which is usually implemented as an IV regression.} I show that the weighted-average interpretation and the decomposition approach can also be applied to these setups, with only a small modification of the weight function.

+It should be noted that my decomposition framework cannot fully isolate endogeneity bias in the presence of unobserved heterogeneity in the treatment effects.
+In an extension that relaxes the separability restriction on the equation (\ref{eq:separable}), I demonstrate that the marginal effect difference component (iii) captures not only endogeneity bias but also the unobservable-driven discrepancy between the IV-identified and the average marginal effects.\footnote{This corresponds to a classic impossibility result in the setting with a binary treatment and no covariates, where endogeneity bias cannot generally be separated from the difference between the local and population average treatment effects.} While the weight difference components (i) and (ii) remain informative about the implications of observed heterogeneity and nonlinearity, it can be misleading to attribute the marginal effect difference component (iii) entirely to endogeneity bias.

 Using my framework, I examine the return-to-schooling estimates using several common IV strategies.
 The first example employs geographic variation in college costs \citep{cameron2004estimation,carneiro2011estimating}.
 The second exploits a discontinuity in the minimum school-leaving age across cohorts \citep{oreopoulos2006estimating}.
 The third and final example uses DID variation in compulsory schooling laws across cohorts and regions \citep{acemoglu2000large}.
-I find that the weight difference components are as important as the endogeneity bias component to explain the IV--OLS coefficient gap in all these empirical examples.
-In fact, the direction or extent of endogeneity bias implied by the estimated IV--OLS gap differs entirely by taking into consideration how the two coefficients place weights on the different observed personal backgrounds and schooling margins.
+In these empirical examples, the weight difference components are found to be as important as the endogeneity bias component in explaining the IV--OLS coefficient gap.
+The direction or extent of endogeneity bias implied by the estimated IV--OLS gap differs entirely by taking into consideration how the two coefficients place weights on the different observed personal backgrounds and schooling margins.